eliorabaev/CyberSecurityDowngrade/README.md

    - System generates a secure SHA-1 verification code
    - Code is stored with a 20-minute expiration time
    - In development mode, code is displayed in console
-   - In production mode, code is sent via email
+   - In production mode, code is sent via Web3Forms email service

 2. **Code Verification (Step 2)**:
    - User submits verification code